opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 ------------------------
 .. c:function:: read(const char* file_name, int num_quant_bits)

-    Reads pre-saved randomized tree from file or stream
+    Reads a pre-saved randomized tree from a file or stream. ?? is it applied to the 1st func only?

 .. c:function:: read(std::istream \&is, int num_quant_bits)

-    :param file_name: Filename of file contains randomized tree data
+    :param file_name: Name of the file that contains randomized tree data.

-    :param is: Input stream associated with file contains randomized tree data
+    :param is: Input stream associated with the file that contains randomized tree data.

-    {Number of bits are used for quantization}
+    {Number of bits are used for quantization}??

 .. index:: RandomizedTree::write